 Black bears usually have a cinnamon-colored snout, so I chose the same fabric to go behind the eyes.
 If your applique pattern doesn’t have a contrasting snout color (maybe you want to make a black cat from this pattern?) then just choose a slightly lighter shade of the face color.

 I don’t recommend white.
-It will often make your finished face look frightened. 🙁
+It will usually make your finished face look frightened. 🙁

 Here’s what to do.